EverAzureRest/container-vpn/README.md

 We will delegate access to the [Managed Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) of the FunctionApp and grant access for reading the secret in KeyVault and creating the Azure Container Instance resource to run the remote side of the VPN.

-If this all sounds way complicated, you can also follow the quick deployment setup instructions, which will use a simple script to create/destroy the VPN, and not create an API.
+If this all sounds way complicated, follow the ***simple setup instructions*** below, which will use a simple script to create/destroy the VPN, and not create an API.

 The advantage of creating the API, is that you won't be restricted to the scripts to run the VPN.
 You could create a mobile or web app, for instance that calls your API to create your VPN.